|

 For a just over 4-mile circuit of the preserve,

-walk from the parking lot south towards the picnic area, following
+walk from the parking lot south towards the picnic area.
+As the path rises slightly, you'll

 reach a signed T junction at about 200 feet (the path to the right heads